vipulnaik/diet-exercise-health/notes/2023-07-05-wisdom-tooth-removal-left-side.md

 five minutes on my computer, I then passed stool, which was still somewhat watery.

+At 11:30 AM, I went for a quick follow-up stool (less than 5 minutes) that was likely due to my previous stool not being fully completed.

 ## Random investigation notes related to 2023-07-10 / 2023-07-11 incident

 [Clindamycin